-Transcripts
+Send Transcripts

 Official transcripts must come from the Guidance Department, not from the student.
 Please note that transcripts will contain grades for all courses taken in grades 9-12.
 The student's GPA is based on grades in courses taken in grades 9-12.
+Students and parents must sign a Records Release Form, and then students can use Naviance to submit electronic requests to send their transcripts to colleges.